16 Top-Rated Hiking Trails near San Jose, CA

 3. Coyote Peak, Santa Teresa County Park

-A 20-minute drive south of downtown San Jose, Santa Teresa County Park offers an easy escape into nature with eighteen miles of hiking trails.
+Santa Teresa County Park is a 20-minute drive south of downtown and offers an easy escape into nature with eighteen miles of hiking trails.
 Multiple different routes and loops can be created to reach the top of the 1,155-foot Coyote Peak within Santa Teresa County Park, and all of them involve climbing.
 A common approach is to start at the Pueblo Day Use Area and traverse the steep Rocky Ridge Trail to connect with the Coyote Peak Trail.

 After following the Coyote Peak Trail and summit spur trail, hikers can hop on the Hidden Spring Trail to make a loop back to the parking area.
 It's approximately a four-mile round trip in this fashion, with over 750 feet of elevation gain along the way.
 Longer loops can be created by utilizing the nearby Ridge Trail or Ohlone Trail.
 Water is available at the Pueblo Day Use Area.